 The evidence for faith healing relies not on statistics and scientific procedures, primarily, but on personal testimonies.
 Testimonies, which are designed to strengthen one’s own faith while convincing or converting an audience, can be faked and dissimulated.

 Semantically, a healing testimony or faith claim enacts an exchange between the giver of the message and its recipient.
 If the recipient doubts, the faith testimony has failed, in a sense, since it has not achieved its goal of converting the listener.
-If the giver of the message is lying, then even if the listener believes it, this faith healing is untrustworthy.
+If the giver of the message is lying, then even if the listener believes it, the testimony to faith healing can be deemed untrustworthy.